-Each LXX book has a short introduction.
-Then there is the passage, verse by verse, with the Greek text re-printed in full.
+Next there is the passage itself, verse by verse, with the Greek text re-printed in full.
 Under each verse are word-by-word and phrase-by-phrase comments on the vocabulary, usage, syntax, translation from Hebrew (the book is strong here), and so on.
-Following each passage is the NETS (English translation).
-The end of the book has a three-page, 33-term glossary and a two-page “Index of New Testament LXX Citations” for the books included in the reader.
+Following each passage is the NETS (English translation) and mention of any NT use (if applicable) of the LXX passage.

 What does a sample entry look like?

-Here’s Jonah 4:6:
+Here’s Jonah 4:6 in print…

 What’s commendable about Discovering the Septuagint?

 The very existence of this resource is a boon to Greek readers.
 There long has existed Conybeare and Stock, as well as some passages in Decker’s Koine Greek Reader, but readers of the Septuagint have far fewer resources than readers of the Greek New Testament.

 While the text edition has plenty wide margins for students to jot down their own parsings, translations, and notes, the margins of the Accordance edition give you a plus icon that will allow you to do the same in Accordance.